 Many are under the mistaken impression that a person cannot balance properly with a missing big toe.
 Studies actually show that loss of a big toe causes very minimal disability.
 On the other hand, an ear issue can make it difficult to stand or walk, since the ear affects balance directly.
-In fact, inner ear problems are often the genesis of vertigo.
+In fact, inner ear problems are often the genesis.

 How Old Does a Person Have to Be Before Vertigo Becomes Common?

-While it is true that the chances of getting vertigo increase with age, the amount and timeframe may surprise you.
-While only about 1 in 10 people overall may experience vertigo, about 40% of those over 40 will experience this issue.
+While it is true that the chances of getting increase with age, the amount and time frame may surprise you.
+While only about 1 in 10 people overall may experience spinning, about 40% of those over 40 will experience this issue.
 Vertigo and other balance problems lead to falls in the elderly.
 In fact, in the US an average of about one in 3 seniors over 65 falls each year.